fanout/js-serve-grip/README.md

 configuration object that can be used to configure the instance, such as the GRIP proxies to use for publishing or whether incoming requests should require a GRIP proxy.

-> [!IMPORTANT]
-> `ServeGrip` is a subclass of `ServeGripBase` that works with `IncomingRequest` and `ServerResponse`
-> classes provided by Node.js. `ServeGrip` is also available on the main `@fanoutio/serve-grip` export
-> when the condition `"node"` is present when resolving imports (the default in Node.js applications).
->
-> This design allows non-Node.js platforms (such as [Expressly](https://expressly.edgecompute.app)) to
-> extend `ServeGripBase` without holding a dependency on types provided by Node.js.

-The following is an example of configuration against Pushpin running on localhost:
+The following is an example of configuration when the GRIP proxy is an instance of Pushpin running on localhost:
 ```javascript
 import { ServeGrip } from '@fanoutio/serve-grip/node';
 const serveGripMiddleware = new ServeGrip({